 A heliostat is basically a mirror that rotates to reflect sunlight on a fixed point throughout the day: into my dining room in the winter or onto a solar pool heater in the summer.
 This seems like a very easy project until you consider that there are two axes of rotation, and that the sun's position in the sky changes with the seasons (hugs the horizon in winter).
 I've been wanting to build a heliostat for a few years, even though I have never actually seen one (until today!).
 Heliostats are commercially available, although they are not quite mainstream yet.
 There are many hobbyists trying new and innovative ways of working out the geometric and mechanical challenge of splitting the angle between the sun and target:

-Using clockwork: http://www.instructables.com/id/HELIOSTAT/
+Using clockwork: https://www.instructables.com/id/HELIOSTAT/

 Using Arduino to calculate where you need to point: cerebralmeltdown.com